MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/apis-capabilities.md

 <!-- ------------------------------ -->
 ### Downloads

-You can manage the download experience in WebView2 and configure a custom download UI.
+You can manage the download experience in WebView2 by allowing/blocking downloads based on different metadata and changing the download location.
+You can also configure a custom download UI or customize the default UI.

 <!--
 See also: